 Alcohol abuse can still develop if someone has alcohol intolerance.
 Some individuals continue to drink through adverse reactions to feel the pleasurable effects of alcohol.

-- High blood pressure
+- High blood pressure.

-- Cancer of the mouth and throat
+- Cancer of the mouth and throat.

-- Esophageal and gastric cancer
+- Esophageal and gastric cancer.

-- Higher rates of liver disease (cirrhosis)
+- Higher rates of liver disease. (cirrhosis)

-- Late-onset Alzheimer’s disease
+- Late-onset Alzheimer’s disease.

 If you or a loved one is struggling with alcohol intolerance and alcohol addiction, a specialized treatment program will be recommended.
-Depending on the severity of the condition, an inpatient program may be the most effective course of treatment.
+Depending on the severity of the condition, an inpatient program may be the most effective treatment.

 Patients who attend our alcoholic recovery treatment facilities can benefit from some of the following treatment methodologies: